NHLStendenSass/NHL-Advanced-Chess/startDocument.md

 ## 2. Application Description

 A group of student wants to play chess that is different from normal.
-Students want to play chess using voice commands and use a random set of rules.
+Students want to play chess using voice commands and use a random set of rules through a DnD dice.

+The method that the application will be developed with is (MVVM) Model–view–viewmodel. this is a software architectural pattern that facilitates the separation of the development of the graphical user interface (the view). **(3)**

 ## 3. Use Case Diagram